radicallabsapp/development/Review/Privacy Policy.md

 * Send important updates about our games and services

 ## Sharing Your Information
-1. Service Providers: We may share your information with third-party service providers who perform services on our behalf, such as hosting, data analysis, payment processing, and customer support.
+1. **Service Providers:** We may share your information with third-party service providers who perform services on our behalf, such as hosting, data analysis, payment processing, and customer support.
-2. Legal Requirements: We may disclose your information if required to do so by law or in response to valid requests by public authorities (e.g., a court or government agency).
+2. **Legal Requirements:** We may disclose your information if required to do so by law or in response to valid requests by public authorities (e.g., a court or government agency).
-3. Business Transfers: In the event of a merger, acquisition, or sale of all or a portion of our assets, your information may be transferred as part of the transaction.
+3. **Business Transfers:** In the event of a merger, acquisition, or sale of all or a portion of our assets, your information may be transferred as part of the transaction.

 ## Data Security
-* Data shared
+* **Security practices:**
+Data is encrypted in transit, Your data is transferred over a secure connection.
+You can request that data be deleted.
+The developer provides a way for you to request that your data be deleted.
-Data that may be shared with other companies or organizations App activity
+* **Data shared:** Data that may be shared with other companies or organizations
-App interactions and Other actions
-Personal info
-User IDs
-Device or other IDs
-App info and performance
-Diagnostics
-Location?
-Approximate location?
-Financial info
-Purchase history
--Data collected
-Data this app may collect
-App activity
-App interactions and Other actions
+* **App activity:** App interactions and Other actions
-Personal info
-User IDs
-Device or other IDs
+* **Personal info:** User IDs, Device or other IDs
-App info and performance
+* **App info and performance:** Diagnostics
-Diagnostics
-Location
-Approximate location
+* **Location:** Approximate location                   <-- ??
-Financial info
-Purchase history
+* **Financial info:** Purchase history
--Security practices
-Data is encrypted in transit
-Your data is transferred over a secure connection
-You can request that data be deleted
-The developer provides a way for you to request that your data be deleted

 ## Your Choices
-1. Cookies: You can set your browser to refuse cookies or to alert you when cookies are being sent.
+1. **Cookies:** You can set your browser to refuse cookies or to alert you when cookies are being sent.
 However, if you disable cookies, some parts of the Services may not function properly.
-2. Communications: You can opt out of receiving promotional emails from us by following the instructions in those emails or by contacting us.
+2. **Communications:** You can opt out of receiving promotional emails from us by following the instructions in those emails or by contacting us.

-International Data Transfers
+## International Data Transfers
 Your information may be transferred to, and maintained on, computers located outside of your state, province, country, or other governmental jurisdiction where the data protection laws may differ from those of your jurisdiction.
 Your consent to this Privacy